Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Problem Statement

-where the infimum is taken over all couplings $\pi$ between $(b,\epsilon)$ and $(b^0,\epsilon^0)$ with marginals $P$ and $P_0$, and $c$ is some ground cost on $C(\mathcal{D}) \times \R^m$. \end{definition} The existence of an optimal coupling (i.e., an optimal solution to problem~\eqref{eq:wassdistdef}) is guaranteed whenever $c$ is non-negative and lower semi-continuous with respect to the product norm on the Polish space $(C(\mathcal{D})\times \mathbb{R}^m)^2$; see e.g.~\cite[Theorem~4.1]{ref:villani2008optimal}.
-In this paper, we use the ground cost function $c$ defined as
+\nomenclature{$\epsilon$}{denotes a generic choice of observation errors by nature}{nomencl:geneps}where the infimum is taken over all couplings $\pi$ between $(b,\epsilon)$ and $(b^0,\epsilon^0)$ with marginals $P$ and $P_0$, and $c$ is some ground cost on $C(\mathcal{D}) \times \R^m$. \end{definition} \nomenclature{$\pi$}{coupling of probability measures}{nomencl:pi}\review{Here, our definition of optimal transport cost follows the general literature, see~\cite{ref:villani2008optimal}, with specification that the probability measure consists of a process component (namely $b$) and a finite-dimensional vector component (namely $\epsilon$).} The existence of an optimal coupling (i.e., an optimal solution to problem~\eqref{eq:wassdistdef}) is guaranteed whenever $c$ is non-negative and lower semi-continuous with respect to the product norm on the Polish space $(C(\mathcal{D})\times \mathbb{R}^m)^2$; see e.g.,~\cite[Theorem~4.1]{ref:villani2008optimal}. \review{The particular choice of $c$ is typically motivated by the geometric properties of the problem at hand.
+For instance, the geometry of finite-dimensional spaces differs from that of infinite-dimensional spaces.} In this paper, we use the ground cost function $c$ defined as \nomenclature{$c$}{ground cost function}{nomencl:c}